Lesya Ukrainka: Late career and illness

 Lesya Ukrainka actively opposed Russian tsarism and was a member of Ukrainian Marxist organizations.
-In 1902 she translated The Communist Manifesto into Ukrainian.
+In 1901, she gave the Austro-Marxist Mykola Hankevich a Ukrainian translation of The Communist Manifesto made by "her comrades from Kyiv".
 She was briefly arrested in 1907 by tsarist police and remained under surveillance thereafter.

 In 1907, Lesya Ukrainka married Klyment Kvitka, a court official, who was an amateur ethnographer and musicologist.
 They settled first in Crimea, then moved to Georgia.

 Ukrainka died on 1 August 1913 at a health resort in Surami, Georgia.

+Sexuality

+Lesya Ukrainka's sexuality has been described as "spark[ing] debate among literary scholars for decades" by author Maryna Kulakova, particularly her relationship with Olha Kobylianska.
+The two began corresponding through writing in 1891, and after a 1901 meeting in Chernivtsi, began writing intimate passages to one another.
+Lesya Ukrainka grew closer to Kobylianska after Miaržynski's death, while Kobylianska was dealing with a rejection by Osyp Makovei, who was uninterested in marriage.